Twitter GeoTrending app using Node.js and AngularJS

-The app is available on GitHub - please follow the setup instructions to try it out on your system.
+The app lives on GitHub.
+Follow the setup instructions to run it yourself.

-The app has two parts - although it is invisible to the user - a backend that communicates with Twitter's REST endpoints, and a frontend that uses the data returned from the backend to produce some output.
+The app has two parts (invisible to the user): a backend that talks to Twitter’s REST endpoints, and a frontend that takes the returned data and renders it.

 'use strict';